AlinaTendler/LHL-Project-1-SQL/cleaning_data.md

 ALTER TABLE public.analytics DROP COLUMN userid
 ```

 3. VisitStartTime column was a duplicate of VisitId column in all_sessions table.
-I dropped it.
+I deleted it.

 4. socialEngagementType column contained only 1 value for all rows, I dropped it